All You Need to Know About Mortgage Credit Certificates (MCCs)

 Who gives you the mortgage credit certificate?

-A mortgage credit certificate program is administered by state-level housing finance agencies and issued by mortgage brokers or lenders.
+The mortgage credit certificate (MCC) program is administered by state and local housing finance agencies.
+These agencies authorize mortgage brokers and lenders to issue MCCs.

 Does everyone get a mortgage credit certificate?